krisrs1128/geo_mlvis/README.md

 ## Motivation
 In glacier segmentation, researchers focus on implementing model to automatically identify the glaciers from remote sensing data.
 However, the interpretation of the process is not enough.
 In this project, we aim to provide a comprehensive visual interpretation of glacier segmentation via interactive visualization and representation analysis.
 We develop a [shiny app](https://bruce-zheng.shinyapps.io/glacier_segmententation/) for error analysis where users could easily detect potential issues of the predictions.
-We show a screenshot of our shiny app below.
+Here we display two examples, one for the screenshot of the shinyapp and another one for the visual representation of one satellite image.

 ![25811638647397_ pic_hd](https://user-images.githubusercontent.com/53232883/144722760-d1a153f8-609c-46f5-b1a5-6dd5b095d43a.jpg)

-We also provide a visual interpretation of the modeling via representation analysis.

 ![acts-1-1](https://user-images.githubusercontent.com/53232883/144722811-04a40069-fc36-4ae5-81a3-ef39ca130784.png)